-While there are no surrogacy-specific laws in Colombia, neither are there any bans on surrogacy.
+While there are no surrogacy-specific laws in Colombia, there aren’t any bans on surrogacy in Colombia either.
 The Constitution states: “Children born in or out of wedlock, adopted and procreated naturally or with scientific assistance, have equal rights and duties.”

-A Constitutional Court ruling of 2009 clarified that: “In the Colombian legal system there is no express prohibition for the realization of this type of agreement.
-However, regarding the techniques of assisted reproduction, within which surrogate or surrogate motherhood is located, the doctrine has considered that they are legitimated legally.”
+A Constitutional Court ruling of 2009 in regards to surrogacy Columbia further clarified that: “In the Colombian legal system there is no express prohibition for the realization of this type of agreement.
+However, regarding the techniques of assisted reproduction, within which surrogate or surrogate motherhood is located; the doctrine has considered that they are legitimated legally.”

 This was recognized by the Constitutional Court in 2015 which ruled that excluding same-sex parents as potential adopters was a limitation of the right of children to have a family and not be separated from it.

-Equal rights also extend to foreigners in Article 100 of the Constitution which grants foreigners the same civil rights and guarantees as those granted to citizens.
+Equal rights also extend to foreigners in Article 100 of the Constitution in regards to best surrogacy in Columbia and this further grants foreigners the same civil rights and guarantees as those granted to citizens.

-Intended parents must provide a recent criminal record check and undertake a psycho-social evaluation
+Therefore, after getting aboard with surrogacy clinics in Columbia, the Intended parents must provide a recent criminal record check and undertake a psycho-social evaluation.

 Surrogacy is lawful only where